henningM1r/gr_DCF77_Receiver/README.md

 ##### DCF77 On-Off-Keying (OOK) with SDR
 + Set up your SDR with your computer.
-+ Ensure that the raw DCF77 signal reception at 77.5 kHz is good enough, e.g. using gqrx or another signal analysis tool.
++ Ensure that the raw DCF77 signal reception at 77.5 kHz is good enough, e.g. using gqrx, SDR# or another signal analysis tool.
 It should reach at least at approximately -75dB or better.
 + To start the DCF77 receiver, open the flowchart in `/examples/DCF77_Receiver/DCF77_receiver_OOK.grc` with GNU Radio Companion
     + Deactivate/hide the source (and related blocks) from the simulation provided by TCP.
     + Activate/unhide the osmocom source (and related blocks).